Photo Credit : Hamza El-Falah /Unsplash.com

 ~ F. Matthias Alexander

-The young child bounces with ease and agility into a natural squat, maintaining a lovely long back, his heels and feet down on the ground, bright eyes leading the head to turn freely around to catch what’s happening over there.
+The young child bounces with ease and agility into a natural squat, bright eyes leading the head to turn freely around to catch what’s happening over there.

-Do you remember when you were last able to do it like that?
+Do you remember when you were last able to do that?

 “It looks like we are working on the body, but use patterns are held in the brain.
 We are looking to change our unhelpful ‘default’ patterns of use back to ‘factory settings’!”